Sparkadelic177/InstagramClone/README.md

 ## Notes

-When trying to go from the launch Camera to the compose section which shows the image was challenging, what I learned is that the image is saved on the phone so once the activity is being lanuched I told the computer to search for the most recent photo on the the phones storage and post that, which was fun once I learned it.
+When trying to go from the launch Camera to the compose section which shows the image was challenging, the image that was taken was not showing up in the new activity.
+What I learned is that the image is saved on the phone so once the activity is being lanuched I told the computer to search for the most recent photo on the the phones storage and post that, which was fun once I learned it.

 ## Open-source libraries used